Wapply/vanguard-research-network/README.md

 We hope you will join us in our mission to advance research and make the world a better place.

-To learn more about Vanguard Research Network, please visit our website at www.vanguardresearchnetwork.org.
+To learn more about Vanguard Research Network, please visit our website at [NO ACC].